Home

 Short List of Final Affairs Documents

 Please note: Some of these documents have different names, depending on what province or territory you live in.
 The particulars may also be somewhat different, so please check on the specifics for your area.
 The term 'Advance Directive' will be used for all references to advance health-care choices.
-The term 'Representation Agreement' will be used for the document that specifically designates the person you have chosen to fulfill the Advance Directive, or who will make medical decisions that it does not cover.
+The term 'Representation Agreement' (the term in BC) will be used for the document that specifically designates the person you have chosen to fulfill the Advance Directive, or who will make medical decisions that it does not cover.
 A Substitute Decision-Maker may also be referred to as a (default) Proxy.

 Will: